MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/radio-button.md

 > **Platform APIs**: [RadioButton class](/uwp/api/Windows.UI.Xaml.Controls.RadioButton), [IsChecked property](/uwp/api/Windows.UI.Xaml.Controls.Primitives.ToggleButton.IsChecked), [Checked event](/uwp/api/Windows.UI.Xaml.Controls.Primitives.ToggleButton.Checked)

 > [!IMPORTANT]
-> **RadioButtons vs RadioButton**
+> **RadioButtons versus RadioButton**
 >
 >There are two ways to create radio button groups.
 >
->- Starting with WinUI 2.3, we recommend the **[RadioButtons](/uwp/api/microsoft.ui.xaml.controls.radiobuttons)** control.
+>- Starting with WinUI 2.3, we recommend the [RadioButtons](/uwp/api/microsoft.ui.xaml.controls.radiobuttons) control.
 This control simplifies layout, handles keyboard navigation and accessibility, and supports binding to a data source.
->- You can use groups of individual **[RadioButton](/uwp/api/Windows.UI.Xaml.Controls.RadioButton)** controls.
+>- You can use groups of individual [RadioButton](/uwp/api/Windows.UI.Xaml.Controls.RadioButton) controls.
 If your app does not use WinUI 2.3 or later, this is the only option.

 ## Is this the right control?